-Action NR-1.4f: Support the preservation of open space in watersheds, along the shore, and in other environmentally sensitive areas through acquisition, conservation easements, and purchase of development rights.
+Action NR-1.4f: Support the preservation of open space, including forested areas, in watersheds, along the shore, and in other environmentally sensitive areas through acquisition, conservation easements, and purchase of development rights.

 Action NR-1.4g: Update standards for outdoor lighting to limit light pollution in all areas of town.